Yi-Shi94/AMDM/README.md

 </p>

 ## Implementation of Auto-regressive Motion Diffusion Model (A-MDM)
 We implemented a PyTorch framework for kinematic-based auto-regressive models.
-Our framework supports training and inference for A-MDM models.
+Our framework supports training and inference for A-MDM.
 Additionally, it offers real-time inpainting and reinforcement learning-based interactive control tasks.
 We also provide tools for BVH output and ONNX export.

 ## Dataset Preparation